 We have also been working on plans for when we can re-open:

-- Currently, we are still planning for continuous summer classes as shown on our website.
+- Currently, we are still planning for summer classes beginning later in June.
 But again, we are being flexible and will evolve plans as time passes.

 - On Facebook and Instagram we are launching Dèveloppé: Extend Yourself, a new curated resource from St. Paul Ballet for dancers.
 We’ll share inspiration, information, and invitations to engage in the world in the studio, the stage and beyond.
 We welcome your ideas for content, i.e.: dance performance videos, crafts, recipes, activities and stories (especially anything that champions leadership of young women and men.)

 As many of you know, just as we began our spring break, we received the news that our studios would be closed under the Governor’s Executive Order 20-04.
 This was devastating news and we made the heartbreaking decision to lay off our 20 staff members.
 In 2013, we made the decision that all of our working artists should be employees.
 That has been a decision that has stretched us financially, but we have never questioned that it was the right thing to do for our artists.
 Now, in this time of great uncertainty, they immediately qualified for help that is coming from our local, state and federal government.
 Even so, we need help to sustain SPB and bring back our artists when we reopen.